masa16/pwrake/README.md

 Or download source tgz/zip and expand, cd to subdirectory and install:

     $ ruby setup.rb

-In the latter case, you need install [Parallel](https://github.com/grosser/parallel) manually.
-It is required by Pwrake for processor count.

 If you use rbenv, your system may fail to find pwrake command after installation: